cherishh/obsidian-bear-style/README.md

 ## Preview

-One complete note, from headings to images.
-Captured with Obsidian's native developer-tools screenshot command at **2× pixel density (1800 × 4620)**, with the full Reading view rendered in an expanded viewport.
-[Open the full-resolution PNG](docs/images/demo-en.png).

 ![Full English demo in Obsidian: headings, text, lists, tasks, quotes, highlights, code, table, and image](docs/images/demo-en.png)

 ## Install the style